 Within 10 school business days after receiving the Superintendent’s decision, the Complainant or the accused may appeal it to the Board of Education by making a written request to the Complaint Manager.
 The Complaint Manager shall be responsible for promptly forwarding all materials relative to the complaint and appeal to the Board of Education.

 Within 30 school business days, the Board of Education shall affirm, reverse, or amend the Superintendent’s decision or direct the Superintendent to gather additional information.
-Within five school business days of the Board’s decision, the Superintendent shall inform the Complainant and the accused of the Board’s action.
+Within five school business days after the Board’s decision, the Superintendent shall inform the Complainant and the accused of the Board’s action.

 This policy shall not be construed to create an independent right to a hearing before the Superintendent or Board.
 The failure to strictly follow the timelines in this complaint policy shall not prejudice any party.